CookingWithCale/MarkdownSoftwareEngineering/readme.md

 **3.** We've found [Visual Studio Code](code.visualstudio.com) to the best Markdown editor.
 Open Visual Studio Code, right click on the Explorer, and click on Add Folder to Workspace, then point it to your project repo's root folder.

-**4.** Find and replace all instances of "Markdown Software Engineering" with your projects name, and find and replace all instances of "Your Name <<https://your-github-page.github.io>>" with your name and a pointer to your GitHub page.
+**4.** Find and replace all instances of "Markdown Software Engineering" with your projects name, and find and replace all instances of "Cale McCollough <<https://your-github-page.github.io>>" with Cale McCollough and a pointer to your GitHub page.
 Please don't put your personal email on the copyright, you want to make them contact you through a website so you can keep your personal information private.

 **5.** Delete the lines in the License you don't need.